mustafakraizim98/Golang-Gin-Web-Framework/README.md

 }
 ```

-## A snapshot for POST request from Postman
+## A snapshot for POST request from Postman API Platform
 ![Screenshot 2022-09-25 145037](https://user-images.githubusercontent.com/113289516/192141953-58dbe65c-0216-4a47-a312-296e1af77dba.png)